a-shine/pm-for-startups/deck2.md

 Notes:

+- Defer commitment (JiT)
+- The concept of learning and focus on upskilling the team is key
-- So how are the Lean principles relevant to us?
+- How are the Lean principles relevant to us?
 - Do you see anything here that would be exclusive to manufacturing?

 --